henriquecustodia/fuux/README.md

 # Fuux
 This is a Flexbox library to structure html templates easily!

-## Motivation
-I like the Angular Material library and the approach using directives based on Flexbox, is amazing really.
-But sometimes we can't to use Angular Material, because sometimes we should to use another library or template.
-Thinking about that, I have created this library to independently which template we've to use, we'll can to use Flexbox semanticly and easily, into any project. \o/

 ## Features
 * Writes all using just css classes
 * Support to ``flex-direction``, ``justify-content``, ``align-items``, ``flex-wrap`` and ``flex-basis``.